 Project partners – UAB ,,Ulvyds”, VšĮ ,,Vilnius JJAZZ Ensemble“ and Artbox.More information

-The National Museum of Lithuania is partnering with the Lithuanian National Museum of Art to bring an authentic transcript of Gediminas’s letter to Lithuania.
+The National Museum of Lithuania together with the Lithuanian National Museum of Art brought an authentic transcript of Gediminas’s letter to Lithuania.
 None of Gediminas’s original letters have survived to this day, so the transcript made in Riga shortly after the letter was received is the most authentic document testifying to the birth of the city of Vilnius.
-The viewing of the letter will be accompanied by an interactive exhibition presenting the meaning and importance of these letters.
+The viewing of the letter is accompanied by an interactive exhibition presenting the meaning and importance of these letters.

 It’s hard to imagine Vilnius without Kaziukas Fair, but did you know that St Casimir was not a permanent resident of Vilnius?
 We’re so proud of the Vilnius Baroque school, but do you know that it was created by immigrants?
 Do we consider the multiculturalism programmed by Gediminas’s letters to be the essence of Vilnius identity?
 And did you know that these letters dictated by the grand duke were transcribed by visiting Franciscan monks?

-As Vilnius’s 700th anniversary approaches, the National Museum of Lithuania invites you to immerse yourself in the telling of 50 stories spanning a period of 700 years that will revolve around Vilnius and its people.
-Like Vilnius itself, this exhibition will be rich and extremely diverse, but all of the stories will testify to the same thing – that we are all Vilnians and we all create Vilnius, regardless of whether we were born here or just found a home here.
+We invite you to immerse yourself in the telling of 50 stories spanning a period of 700 years that will revolve around Vilnius and its people.
+Like Vilnius itself, this exhibition is rich and extremely diverse, but all of the stories testify to the same thing – that we are all Vilnians and we all create Vilnius, regardless of whether we were born here or just found a home here.

-The Palace of the Grand Dukes of Lithuania is preparing a special gift as Vilnius enters a new century.
-Visitors will have the rare opportunity to see a 3D virtual recreation of the Tower of Gediminas, and one of the exhibitions will feature the oldest wooden building in Vilnius along with its unique finds.
+The Palace of the Grand Dukes of Lithuania has prepared a special gift as Vilnius enters a new century.
+Visitors have the rare opportunity to see a 3D virtual recreation of the Tower of Gediminas, and one of the exhibitions features the oldest wooden building in Vilnius along with its unique finds.

-The Palace of the Grand Dukes will be displaying the tapestries of Sigismund II Augustus that have returned to Vilnius.
-In addition, a triumphal arch will be erected as a highlight of the anniversary celebration.
-Similar arches were erected in the streets of Vilnius in anticipation of Sigismund III Vasa’s victorious march into the city.
-We also invite you to get acquainted with the historical subtleties of the residences of the grand dukes of Lithuania.
+The Palace of the Grand Dukes is displaying the tapestries of Sigismund II Augustus that have returned to Vilnius.
+In addition, visitors can see a triumphal arch that has been erected and get acquainted with the historical subtleties of the residences of the grand dukes of Lithuania.

 After all, the Palace of the Grand Dukes, which emits a special energy, is one of the most important cultural, educational, museum, informational, tourist and representative objects in the capital, so don’t miss it!